Accessing Abortion in NC

 If you’re thinking through your decision, you can review Planned Parenthood’s page on considering abortion

-If you or someone you know is a patient seeking an abortion and you have questions, or want to know about available resources, The National Abortion Federation national hotline can help.
-This link includes their two lines and hours.
+If you or someone you know is a patient seeking an abortion and you have questions, or want to know about available resources, The National Abortion Federation hotline can help.
+You can talk to someone on the phone or using their online chat function.

 A.Learn the laws